LostSurvivorTeam/LostSurvivor-db/README.md

 Lost Survivor DayZ server Name, IP and Port --> Lost Survivor US Main 37.10.124.213 21000

--- Lost Survivor Head Council.
+If you would like to support us read the Funding.yml file under the .github folder. --- Lost Survivor Head Council.